EbruBaglan/ARP-HW2_IPC_benchmark/README.md

-IPC Speed Test
+InterProcess Communication Benchmark
 =====================
-This repository includes files to perform a speed test using named pipes and shared memory.
+This repository includes files to perform a speed test between named pipes and shared memory.
+This was made for Advanced Robot Programming course of UniGe.

 Installing and running
 ----------------------